-- The Health Sciences Centers at Buffalo and Stony Brook are operated under the administration of their respective University Centers. - This is an upper-division institution authorized to offer baccalaureate and master's degree programs. - These operate as "contract colleges" on the campuses of independent universities. - While authorized to offer such baccalaureate and master's degree programs as may be approved pursuant to the provisions of the Master Plan in addition to the associate degree, the Fashion Institute of Technology is financed and administered in the manner provided for community college.
+- This is an upper-division institution authorized to offer baccalaureate and master's degree programs. - \\\ These operate as "contract colleges" on the campuses of independent universities. - \\\\ While authorized to offer such baccalaureate and master's degree programs as may be approved pursuant to the provisions of the Master Plan in addition to the associate degree, the Fashion Institute of Technology is financed and administered in the manner provided for community college.